Back

 Building Trust in UK TV advertising

 Trust is essential.
 It means relying on others to do the right thing.
 Forbes described it as being “hard to define” in a 2018 leadership article, but “we do know when it’s lost.
 When that happens, we withdraw our energy and level of engagement”.
-For the advertising industry, this rings true and is shaping up to be a key focus for the year.
+For the advertising industry, this rings true and is shaping up to be a key focus.

 So the big question is, what affects this trust and distrust?
 The Advertising Association’s (AA) Credos research shows that the most significant positive driver is creative, entertaining content, followed by contributions to social causes and representations of diversity.
 On the other hand, the main negative driver is bombardment, followed by suspicious techniques and targeting vulnerable groups.